 While dogs pant to keep cool, in hot, stuffy cars they can't cool down.

-Leaving a window open or putting a sunshield on windscreens won't be sufficient to keep your car cool, and it can be life-threatening for your pet if they’re left alone in a car.
+Leaving a window open or putting a sunshield on windscreens won't be sufficient to keep your car cool, and it can be life-threatening for your pet if they’re left alone in a hot car for too long.

 The Royal Society for the Protection of Animals (RSPCA) advises owners to look out for a number of symptoms of overheating, for example: heavy panting, profuse salivation, rapid pulse, very red gums/tongue, lethargy, lack of co-ordination, vomiting, diarrhoea, and loss of consciousness.

 If your pet shows signs of heat exhaustion, move them to a cool place, give them a drink of water, put a damp towel over their body, and get them to the vet as soon as possible.

 Don’t place your pet in cold water or offer them ice as this can put them into shock.

 For pets such as rabbits, mice and hamsters – who are smaller in size and can’t regulate their body temperature as well – plenty of shade and a continuous supply of water, which should be regularly replenished, is key.

 On a hot day, try keeping smaller pets indoors in a well-ventilated room and away from the sun.

 Don’t leave hutches in direct sunlight and never keep a rabbit or guinea pig in a greenhouse or conservatory – as they can quickly overheat.

 Tip: You can keep small pets cool by freezing a bottle of water and placing it on the outside of their cage, near their sleeping area (but not inside as they might get too cold).